MarionArmbruster/DbPersonalProject/README.md

   - The "Log off" button in the corner, which is present on all scenes, is used to exit the program, if you don't want to use the big red "X"

+-Alternatively, you can go to the DbProject_jar/DbPersonalProject_jar folder, click on the .jar file, and download my program.

 # Built With
 DbPersonalProject program was built in the Intellij IDEA integrated development environment.
 It was made using the Java ver.
 1.8.0_181.